umd-lhcb/ut-hw-doc/docs/lvr/lvr_config/lvr_assembly.md

 ![](Thermal_gap_4913.JPG)

 Put the applicator on an LHC4913 chip, gently push the plunger, and spread some paste on the chip.
 Only the metal heat sink needs to be covered.
-See attached picture for approximate thickness.
+See above picture for approximate thickness.
 Repeat for all 10 chips.

 ## Baseplate